Many Tuesdays Later

 “You came back,” he whispered.

-“I told you,” she said, her voice muffled in his shoulder.
-“I made a choice.”
+“I made a choice,” she said, her voice muffled against his shoulder.

-“I wished I had the ability to love you.”
+“I wished that I could love you.”
 She pulled back just far enough to meet his eyes.
-“Here I am.
-And I love you.”
+“So, here I am.”

-And in that moment, Elliott understood a truth that spanned every plane of existence.
+And in that moment, Elliot understood a truth that spanned every plane of existence.

 The most beautiful girl in the world is the one who loves you.